 UTrakk offers this possibility - among others.
 This application allows to:

 Offering high-performance technological tools is not enough to improve the performance of teams and organizations.

-Managers must be supported in their evolution and key employees must be trained to coach their teams in order to perpetuate the process beyond the digital transition.
+Managers must be supported in their evolution towards Management 4.0 and even in anticipating the 5.0 era, and key employees must be trained to coach their teams to perpetuate the process beyond the digital transition